How a Box of Mac and Cheese Forever Changes My Perspective on Leadership

 But my whole view of leadership was changed … over a box of dry mac and cheese.

-Now I know you’re wondering, how on earth could a box of dry mac and cheese change my perspective on leadership??
+How on earth could a box of dry mac and cheese change my perspective on leadership??
 Well, let me tell you a little story.

 One day, back in HS, my friend Muhammad came to me expressing how he wanted to be more involved in our community.
 He told me he wanted to start a camp for the kids.
 Personally, I thought he was crazy, what teenager wants to be responsible for small children?
 But then he told me something truly powerful.